What to Bring

 – loosely translated from “Informasjon om lokal forskrift til lov om hundehold”

-There is a national leash law that requires all dogs to be leashed while in public outdoor areas from 1 April to 20 August.
+There is a national leash law that requires all dogs to be leashed while in public outdoor areas from 1st April to 20th August.
 This is to ensure that the dogs cannot hunt or harm eggs or the young of cattle, sheep, goats, poultry, deer, horses or other wildlife.
-Otherwise, a dog can run free only if in a designated dog park, fenced in on its owner’s property.
+Otherwise, a dog can run free only if in a designated dog park, or fenced in on its owner’s property.

 For Young Children